Update: ‘TopElectricSUV says’ section added.

-In an exclusive report it published on November 4, 2021, ETNews talked about how Kia’s AutoLand Gwangmyeong plant will be involved in the company’s EV onslaught.
+In a piece published on November 4, 2021, ETNews reported that the AutoLand plant in Gwangmyeong would be at the center of the Kia electric vehicle strategy.
 It suggested that the Kia EV9 will roll out of this factory.
 Additionally, it claimed that Kia plans to convert the fourth-gen Carnival into hybrid and electric models.
-AutoLand Gwangmyeong is the mother plant of the gasoline and diesel Carnival.
+AutoLand Gwangmyeong is the mother plant of the gasoline and diesel Carnival variants.

-This isn’t the first time we are hearing of a Kia Carnival electric being on the roadmap.
+This wasn’t the first time we were hearing of a Kia Carnival electric on the company’s roadmap.
 A Daily Car report had claimed the existence of a zero-emissions Carnival in the Kia line-up on July 16, 2021.
-According to that report, Kia may launch the hybrid and pure electric variants of the Carnival in the first markets as early as 2023.
-Earlier reports had ruled out the possibility of the Carnival Hybrid and Carnival AWD citing structural unsuitability, the low floor and flat folding seats.
+According to that article, Kia may launch the hybrid and pure-electric variants of the Carnival in the first markets as early as 2023.
+Previous reports had ruled out the possibility of the Carnival Hybrid and Carnival AWD citing structural unsuitability, the low floor, and the flat-folding seats.
 Perhaps Kia developers have had a breakthrough with the platform for electrified variants.